SixZeroSevenNine/IOMMU/README.md

 ```
 11. Install virtualization packages ```sudo apt-get install qemu-kvm libvirt-bin ovmf```.
 12. Depending on your needs/storage create the VM.
 I was lazy and used the virt-manager GUI from my Ubuntu workstation.
+13. Set the firmware to OVMF.
-13. Add the PCI devices to pass through to the VM.
+14. Add the PCI devices to pass through to the VM.
 These are the ids following the IOMMU group number from step 5, in my case GPU: ```01:00.0``` and GPU Audio: ```01:00.1```.
 For some reasons, there is a PCI Bridge in the same IOMMU group that can't be passed through and KVM isn't complaining about it.
-I also passed through the Intel USB controller in Group 5, id: ```00:1a.0```, this is the row of USB ports next to the USB3/eSata ports on the motherboard.
+I also passed through the Intel USB controller in Group 5, id: ```00:1a.0```, this is the row of USB ports next to the USB3/eSata ports on the io panel of the motherboard.
-14. Fire up VM, install Windows, configure it.
+15. Plug a screen on the GPU passed through and fire up VM.
+You should see the TianoCore boot splash screen on the monitor.
+16. Install/Configure Windows.
-15. ?????
+16. ?????
-16. Profit!
+17. Profit!

+**Observations:***
+1. BIOS doesn't mention a word about IOMMU/VT-d, yet enabling Virtualization in the CPU tab seems to enable it.
+2. Putting the GPU in the second PCIex 16 slot for passthrough will need ACS.
+The GPU ends up grouped with a bunch of chipset devices.
+3. ASMedia controllers can be passed through to give the VM a USB3 controller.